variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 ### What we offer

-Beegles Aircraft Services offers competitive pay, a simple IRA, cafeteria plan and medical insurance compensation.
+Beegles Aircraft Services offers competitive pay, a simple IRA, cafeteria plan and cost of living compensation.

 ###### Note: All employees of Beegles Aircraft Services are required to pass a drug screen prior to employment and subject to random drug tests while employed.